isomerpages/moe-meridianpri/_the-meridian-experience/Teaching & Learning Programmes/Science Department.md

 <p></p>
 <p><strong><u>EXPERIMENTAL INVESTIGATION THROUGH LABORATORY LESSONS</u></strong>
 </p>
-<p>Concepts are better learned when students can see it happening for themselves.
+<p align="justify">Concepts are better learned when students can see it happening for themselves.
 This allows them to become young Scientists, discovering the concepts through experimentation.</p>
 <table style="minWidth: 50px">